natenka/pyneng-book-en/docs/source/book/12_useful_modules/tabulate.rst

-Tabulate
+tabulate
 ---------------

-**tabulate** is a module that allows you to display table data beautifully.
-It is not part of standard Python library, so **tabulate** needs to be installed:
+``tabulate`` is a module that allows you to display table data beautifully.
+It is not part of standard Python library, so ``tabulate`` needs to be installed:

 ::